frozenprocess/Tigera-Presentations/2023-03-30.container-and-Kubernetes-security-policy-design/04.best-practices-for-securing-a-Kubernetes-environment/readme.md

 Workloads to Kubernetes components
 ===

-Calico API server talks to the Kubernetes API server since api server is protected by host endpoint policies global() is required
+Calico API server communicates with the Kubernetes API server to view or modify cluster information. `global()` is required
 ```
 apiVersion: projectcalico.org/v3
 kind: NetworkPolicy